Links on Android Authority may earn us a commission. Learn more.

-Be it for video editing, gaming, or simply to enhance your home office experience, a great monitor can make all the difference.
-Choosing the right one isn’t particularly easy though and some of the best options can cost you thousands of dollars.
+Be it for video editing, gaming, or enhancing your home office experience, a great monitor can make all the difference.
+Choosing the right one isn’t particularly easy, though, and some of the best options can cost you thousands of dollars.
 That said, not everyone wants or even needs to spend a lot of money to get an excellent monitor.
 These may not be the most feature-packed or come with fancy designs, but here are some of the best budget monitors you can get right now, priced at under $300.

 The Asus VG279Q is one of the best gaming monitors you can buy if you’re working with a budget.
 The 27-inch device has a Full HD IPS panel with a 144Hz refresh rate and AMD FreeSync compatibility, a 1ms response time, and low input lag.
 Your port needs are likely covered with the availability of an HDMI port, a DisplayPort 1.2, and dual-link DVI-D. It also comes with two built-in speakers.

 It helps that it’s a good-looking monitor too, with a three-sided frameless design.
 You can set it at different angles, adjust the height, and even mount it on the wall (VESA compatible).
 The Asus VG279Q is at the higher end of our budget, but it’s a high-quality monitor that should serve you well for gaming.

 BenQ doesn’t quite match the refresh rate, coming in at just 60Hz, but it boosts the resolution of the EL2870U to 4K UHD.
 The large 28-inch display is AMD FreeSync enabled with a 1ms response time that should serve you well.
 Slim bezels on three sides and a pair of integrated speakers should help to completely immerse you into the action.